MSRConnections/Azure-training-course/Day 2/3. Windows HPC Server 2012 Cluster/1. windows-hpc-install/README.md

    ![New affinity](new_affinity1.png)

 1. Enter the affinity name and select a region.
-I prefer the West US region because that data center is relatively new.

 1. Click the checkmark button to create the new affinity group.